 With the power of social media and the opportunity for your content to go viral, social media sites have become the certified link wheels for website owners to use as a part of their SEO strategy.

 Link wheel success via social media depends on how engaging and informative your content is to those viewing it.

-It is quite easy increase website traffic using social media websites as link wheels.
+It is quite easy to increase website traffic using social media websites as link wheels.

-Unlike traditional search marketing, the opportunity to game search engines using social media websites as link wheels still exists although at a lesser percentage.
+Unlike traditional search marketing, the opportunity to game search engines using social media websites as link wheels still exist, although at a lesser percentage.